 New York City may be the most linguistically diverse place in the world, but that diversity began with Lunaape (also called Lenape or Delaware), a Native American language of the Algonquian family.
-Today, Lunaape is still spoken, and is actively …
+Today, Lunaape is being revitalized in communities in …

 We’re excited to announce that we’re partnering with Google Cultural Institute to launch online exhibits of some of our projects.
 Through this new platform, we can bring even more photos, videos, audio, and information to you in a format that’s made to …

 ELA is proud to announce a new series of videos —“¡Conozca sus derechos!”
 (Know your rights!) — that respond to the new threats that immigrants and refugee communities are facing.
 Now more than ever, it’s vital that speakers of endangered languages know their …